Nutlope/notesGPT/README.md

 ## Future tasks

-- [ ] Add loading state for actions
-- [ ] Proofread all convex functions
-- [ ] Type convex stuff on the frontend

 - [ ] Layout shift on the dashboard page when refreshing – show a loading state on profile pic + content?
 - [ ] Make action items animate out + make checkbox rounded + add a little check icon on hover
 - [ ] Could do a better job of setting up breakpoints for 14inch macs, decrease text size a bit